Teaching-and-Learning/shell_programming/README.md

 # APCV 320 Unix Commands and Shell Programming Playground

 This repository is a browser-based Unix command-line practice playground for APCV 320.
-It is designed to be imported into Replit so students can practice Unix commands and Bash scripting without installing Linux, macOS, WSL, or a virtual machine.
+It is designed to be imported into Replit so students can practice Unix commands and Bash scripting.
+You can also download the repository and practice the commands and script writing using Linux, macOS, WSL, or a virtual machine.

 ## How to use in Replit